SsenfumaGodfrey/Restaurant-Customer-Lifetime-Value-Analysis/README.md

 *Comprehensive Business Intelligence Report*

 ## Executive Summary
-This comprehensive analysis examines customer behavior, revenue patterns, and operational efficiency across a restaurant chain's operations.
-The study integrates data from five key business perspectives: Market Analysis, Customer Loyalty, Product Performance, Customer Retention, and Logistics Operations.
-The findings reveal critical insights about market dominance, customer segmentation, product preferences, and operational challenges that directly impact the company's bottom line.
+This comprehensive analysis examines customer behavior, revenue patterns and operational efficiency across a restaurant chain's operations.
+The study integrates data from five key business perspectives like Market Analysis, Customer Loyalty, Product Performance, Customer Retention and Logistics Operations.
+The findings reveal critical insights about market dominance, customer segmentation, product preferences and operational challenges that directly impact the company's bottom line.

 #### Key Finding: The business shows remarkable gender balance (within 1% revenue difference across all genders) but faces significant operational challenges with 33% revenue loss due to order cancellations and a concerning 49.31% revenue contribution from inactive customers.